Jerry23011/VirusTotal-macOS/README.md

 - Auto-updates via Sparkle
 ## Privacy
 This app is sandboxed and only contacts VirusTotal and GitHub (for downloading updates).
-Note that this is NOT an official app from VirusTotal.
+Note that this is NOT an official product of VirusTotal.
 However, all source code is available, so feel free to compile it yourself.
 Logs are stored locally and never sent anywhere else.
 The data the app sends to VirusTotal conforms to VirusTotal's [Privacy Policy](https://docs.virustotal.com/docs/privacy-policy)
 ## Contributing